ioos/bio_mobilization_workshop/_episodes/06-validation-and-publishing.md

 > ## Exercise
 >
 > Challenge #2: Install [obistools](https://github.com/iobis/obistools) and [Hmisc](https://cran.r-project.org/web/packages/Hmisc/Hmisc.pdf) R packages.
-Then, perform the following minimal quality assurance and control checks: i) run a diagnostics report for the data quality, ii) ensure the data is in the correct structure, iii) plot the occurrences in a map, and iv) determine whether reported depths are accurate. _To do: create easy dataset to work with or link to dataset in JupyterNotebooks?_
+Then, perform the following minimal quality assurance and control checks: i) run a diagnostics report for the data quality, ii) ensure the data is in the correct structure, iii) plot the occurrences in a map, and iv) determine whether reported depths are accurate.
+>
+> * Note from Tim: Do we want participants to do this with their own dataset?
+Or do we want to create an easy dataset to work with or link to dataset?
 >
 > > ## Solution
 > > ```